covertnine/c9-starter/readme.txt

 == Upgrade Notice ==

+= 2.3.0 =
+Double check your single post custom field settings for header sizes as some changes have been made to the sanitization functions.

 = 2.2.9 =
 * This version includes updated fonts and font settings so after updating be sure to go save your font settings again.